sauravraghuvanshi/100-Days-of-Azure/README.md

   * **Stage:-** This is a way of organizating the job in the pipeline
   * A job can have one or more steps
   * Each step can be a task or a script.
 This is the smallest block of the pipeline

+### Azure Pipeline- Triggering a build:-
+* An Azure pipleline is a part of CI hence if we do some changes to the code and then commit it then Azure pipeline is automatically go to trigger build for the same.